New Courses

 Mode of Delivery: In Class

-CSC415H5 • Introduction to Reinforcement Learning
+CHM323H5 • Introduction to Computational Chemistry

 Enrolment Limits: Priority is given to students enrolled in Computer Science Specialist, Information Security Specialist, Bioinformatics Specialist or Computer Science Major programs.